-All data correlated at the JIVE correlator are placed in the EVN archive.
-This archive contains the raw FITS format data, calibration tables, various diagnostic plots, calibrated visibility data, and pipelined images.
-The images will be preliminary; in many cases further editing, self-calibration, or other refinements may be required to bring out particular features of interest.
+All data correlated at the JIVE correlator are placed in the EVN Data Archive.
+This archive contains the raw FITS format data, calibration tables, various diagnostic plots, calibrated visibility data, and the EVN Pipeline results.

 Once the proprietary period expires, the calibrated visibilities, images, and other pipeline plots related to the private sources will become publicly available, as will the raw FITS-format data.

 The pipeline results for all user experiments can be downloaded from the same EVN Data Archive.
 You should first find your experiment, then click on the "pipeline" link where you will be able to download:

 - A series of plots produced by the pipeline which will be useful in assessing the antenna performance and data quality in each experiment.

 - A set of calibration tables (in FITS format) produced by the pipeline.
 These can be downloaded and applied to the data provided by the EVN correlator (see the EVN Data Reduction Guide for details).

 - A history file associated with the data processed by the pipeline and a summary of what the CL/SN tables contain (typically CL table 2 provides the apriori amplitude calibration and CL table 3 provides phase, phase-rate, delay and amp gain solutions from the calibrators).
 In addition, the original pipeline script is made available, together with final versions of the ancillary data (ANTAB, UVFLG files etc).